MIT-LCP/mimic-code/buildmimic/docker/README.md

 they are in the directory `/HOST/mimic/csv`.
 The docker build can be done using either plain-text `.csv` files, or compressed `.csv.gz files`.
 Specifically, the build will check for `ADMISSIONS.csv.gz`: if this file exists, it will build using compressed files, otherwise it will build using plain `csv` files.
+It's likely easier to keep the files compressed, and move on to step 2.

-Unzip all files and set permissions to read and write for all groups and users (this is necessary to allow the container postgres server to read the files for loading into the database).
-On Linux and MAC systems this can be accomplished with the `unzip_csv.sh` script provide in this directory.
-At a terminal command line enter the following: n
+If you choose to unzip all the files (or already have), be sure to set permissions to read and write for all groups and users (this is necessary to allow the container postgres server to read the files for loading into the database).
+On Linux and MAC systems, a script to automtically to automatically unzip and set the appropriate permissions is provided in this directory: `unzip_csv.sh`.
+Run this at a terminal command line by entering the following:

     cd /mimic_code/buildmimic/postgres
     source unzip_csv.sh /HOST/mimic/csv

+... where `/HOST/mimic/csv` is the data folder you would like to work in.
+Remember this folder name for later.

 ## Step 2: Build the Docker image